Long runs under a conditional limit distribution: Random walks conditioned on their sum. Random walks conditioned on their sum

 \end{theorem}

-\begin{proof} The proof uses Bayes formula to write $p(\left. \mathbf{X} _{1}^{k}=Y_{1}^{k}\right\vert \mathbf{S}_{1,n}=na)$ as a product of $k$ conditional densities of individual terms of the trajectory evaluated at $ Y_{1}^{k}$.
-Each term of this product is approximated through an Edgeworth expansion which together with the properties of $Y_{1}^{k}$ under $P_{na}$ concludes the proof.
-This proof is rather long and we have differed its technical steps to the Appendix.
+\begin{pf} The proof uses Bayes's formula to write $p( \mathbf{X} _{1}^{k}=Y_{1}^{k}\rrvert \mathbf{S}_{1,n}= na )$ as a product of $k$ conditional densities of the individual terms of the trajectory evaluated at $ Y_{1}^{k}$.
+Each term of this product is approximated by an Edgeworth expansion which together with the properties of $Y_{1}^{k}$ under $P_{ na }$ completes the proof.
+This proof is rather long, and we have deferred its technical steps to the \hyperref[app]{Appendix}.